✨ Professional Resume Review | Get Yours Today | Certified Experts

 However, you should ensure that everything you include in your resume matches your expertise.

-From content, format, and style, your resume must be impressive and friendly for your hiring managers and the applicant tracking system (ATS).
+Your resume must be impressive and friendly to both your hiring managers and the applicant tracking system (ATS), from content to format and style.

 But how do you write a resume that captures your recruiter’s attention and lands you an interview?